 With a height of 829.8 m (2,722 ft – just over half a mile), Burj Khalifa is huge.
 It’s difficult to comprehend how tall this tower is until you stand under it.
 Your neck will hurt trying to see the top of the building from beneath it!

 We visited Burj Khalifa in the evening and the views of the city in the dark were amazing.
-If you can get sunset tickets, it’s one of the best times to visit as you can see the city while it’s still light, at sunset, and – if you hang around long enough – also in the dark.
+If you can get sunset tickets, it’s one of the best times to visit.
+You can see the city while it’s still light, at sunset, and – if you hang around long enough – also in the dark.